Home » Appetizers » Japanese Teriyaki Edamame

 A baking tray with raw edamame pods is surrounded by small bowls containing soy sauce, sesame seeds, salt, and pepper on a white surface.

-Place the edamame in pods in a single layer on the two Air Fryer trays.
+Step 1: Place the edamame in pods in a single layer on two greased Air Fryer trays and insert them into the middle and lower chambers.

 A baking tray with seasoned edamame pods, surrounded by small bowls of sesame seeds, ground pepper, and soy sauce on a white surface.